 A court case in 2012, Hughes v Corpos of Commissionaires Management Ltd confirmed that interrupted rest breaks can still count as compensatory rest – details are here – and that when considering whether or not a worker is a ‘special case’ worker, it is the workers activities that have to be considered, not those of the employer.

-The Tribunal found it difficult to understand why the home could not organise shifts so as to allow daily rest periods for its employees, as the home allowed employees who smoke to take a break during their shift and for that break they were covered by a Manager.
+The Tribunal found it difficult to understand why the home could not organise shifts so as to allow daily rest periods for its employees, as the home allowed employees who smoke to take a break during their shift which was covered by a Manager.
 The Tribunal felt a manager could also cover for rest breaks and that these rest breaks could be easily incorporated into the worker’s shift.

 In Russell v Transocean International Resources Ltd 2011, Mr Russell and others were employed on offshore oil and gas installations and all of the employees (except one) were contracted to work for 2 weeks offshore followed by 2 weeks onshore (called a ‘field break’).
-Whilst working off-shore they generally worked a 12 hour shift each day followed by 12 hours off duty (still offshore), they did not get any days off.
-When they were on-shore during their ‘field break’ they were mostly free from work-related obligations.
+Whilst working offshore, they generally worked a 12 hour shift each day followed by 12 hours off duty (still offshore), but didn’t get any days off.
+When they were on-shore during their ‘field break’, they were mostly free from work-related obligations.
 The Employment Appeal Tribunal had to consider whether the period spent onshore should count towards the workers’ entitlement to paid annual leave.
-And the EAT held that the time available during ‘field breaks’, after allowing for 2 days compensatory rest (to take account that they worked offshore without a weekly rest period) was more than sufficient to cover their entitlement to annual leave.
-The Court said that every worker must be entitled to a rest break, a daily rest break and a weekly rest period and that each period must be measured seperately from each other and cannot overlap or intrude on each other.
+The EAT held that the time available during ‘field breaks’, after allowing for 2 days compensatory rest (to take account that they worked offshore without a weekly rest period) was more than sufficient to cover their entitlement to annual leave.
+The Court said that every worker must be entitled to a rest break, a daily rest break and a weekly rest period, and that each period must be measured separately from each other and cannot overlap with one another.
 However, there is no rule that entitlement to holiday must come out of working time.
-The WTR do not require that holiday entitlement must be taken consecutively or that the weeks cannot be interrupted.
+The WTR don’t require that holiday entitlement must be taken consecutively or that the weeks cannot be interrupted.

-In December 2017 the ECT found, in Maio Marques da Rosa v Varzimsol that there is no requirement that workers rest on the 7th day.
+In December 2017, the ECT found in Maio Marques da Rosa v Varzimsol that there is no requirement that workers rest on the 7th day.
 Mr da Rosa was employed by Varzimsol, a Portuguese casino owner.
-The casino was open 364 days per year and workers sometimes worked 7 consecutive days a week (and then had 2 consecutive days off).
-When da Rosa was made redundant he bought a claim that he had been denied his weekly rest periods.
-The case was referred to the ECJ to decide if EU law should be interpreted as meaning the weekly rest period must be granted at the latest on the 7th day after 6 consecutive working days; or can employers choose.
-The ECJ said no, the legislation does not state when in each 7 day period the minimum rest period must be taken.
-In the UK Employers can choose a 7 day or 14 day period, so this would mean that a UK employer could give a 48 hour rest period at the beginning of one 14 day consecutive working period and another at the end of a second period!
-This is theoretical and I doubt would be good practice at least on the Health and Safety front!
+The casino was open 364 days a year and workers sometimes worked 7 consecutive days a week (followed by 2 consecutive days off).
+When da Rosa was made redundant, he brought a claim that he had been denied his weekly rest periods.
+The case was referred to the ECJ to decide if EU law should be interpreted as meaning the weekly rest period must be granted at the latest on the 7th day after 6 consecutive working days, or if can employers choose.
+The ECJ decreed that the legislation doesn’t state when in each 7 day period the minimum rest period must be taken.
+In the UK, Employers can choose a 7 day or 14 day period, meaning a UK employer could give a 48 hour rest period at the beginning of one consecutive 14 day working period and another at the end of a second period.
+This is theoretical and I doubt would represent good practice – at least on the Health and Safety front!